 Saving old furniture is in my blood, it’s a thriving passion.
 When I see a piece for sale, and it’s cheap, I know it’s the piece for me.
 Why?
 I can see the potential that no one else can see.
 It’s an addiction.
-Like this sewing machine table.
+Like this old sewing machine table.

 It was the same person who sold me a vintage washstand that I gave a makeover (below).
 See the makeover here.
 His grandmother had just passed away.
 He was selling some of her old pieces that had been in storage outside.
-He explained to the Hubs and me that he was planning on throwing them away but decided to list them at a low price.
+He explained to the Hubs and me that he was planning on throwing these vintage furniture away but decided to list them at a low price.
 Glad he did.
 Two more pieces saved from the landfill!

 The sewing table was in pretty good shape.
 However, the sewing machine did not work and the wires were missing.
 The Hubs removed the sewing machine and gave it to my mom.
 She collects them!

 The hardware and leg tips were rusty and chipped.
 Nothing that could not be repaired.

 The Plan for the Repurposed Sewing Machine Table

 Now it was time to hash out a plan.
 The Hubs and I went out into the garage where the sewing table was located and began brainstorming.
 After really looking at the it, we both agreed it would make an excellent desk.
 But, what about the hole in the table top where the sewing machine was stored?